-Vicarious traumatization is a specific form of trauma that is caused by secondhand exposure to traumatic events.
-Hence, simply hearing about or watching footage of such an event can catalyze vicarious trauma.
-Teenagers are especially vulnerable to vicarious traumatization, which is also known as secondary traumatic stress.
+Vicarious traumatization, also known as vicarious trauma or secondary trauma, is a specific form of trauma that is caused by secondhand exposure to traumatic events such as school shootings.
+Simply hearing about or watching footage of such an event can catalyze trauma.
+Teenagers are especially vulnerable to this form of trauma, which is also known as secondary traumatic stress.

 The Spread of Vicarious Trauma in the United States

-However, even with these prevention techniques, vicarious stress remains quite common.
 According to the American Psychological Association, as many as 85 percent of youth are exposed—directly or indirectly—to violence or other traumatic events.
-Some of these teens will develop signs of vicarious traumatization.
+Some of these teens will develop signs of vicarious trauma.
+Given this danger, parents, school professionals, and other mentors and caregivers will benefit from understanding the signs and symptoms of vicarious trauma in teenagers.
+Training and prevention techniques are essential for those who work with this population.

 - Numbness and shock